MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 # Migration execution with Azure Migrate for servers

-This article shows how the fictional company Tailwind Traders prepares its deployment plan for the migration of on-premises infrastructure by using the server replication features of Azure Migrate.
+This article shows how the fictional company Tailwind Traders prepares its deployment plan for the migration of on-premises infrastructure to Azure.
+[Migration and modernization](/azure/migrate/migrate-services-overview?branch=main#migration-and-modernization-tool), a tool that's integrated into Azure Migrate, provides the server replication features described in this scenario.

-When you use this example to help plan the migration of your own infrastructure, remember that the sample plan and deployment that are described in this article are specific to Tailwind.
+When you use this example to help plan the migration of your own infrastructure, remember that the sample plan and deployment that are described in this article are specific to Tailwind Traders.
 Be sure to review your organization's business needs, structure, and technical requirements when making important decisions about migrating your own infrastructure.

 Whether you need all the elements that are described in this article depends on your migration strategy and needs.
 For example, you might prefer to redeploy a VM in Azure and redeploy the application instead of replicating the on-premises server to Azure.

 ## Overview

 For Tailwind Traders to migrate to Azure, it's critical to plan for the migration toolset and activities.
-Generally, Tailwind needs to think about the following areas:
+Generally, Tailwind Traders needs to think about the following areas:

 > [!div class="checklist"]
 >